konfig-sdks/vimeo-typescript-sdk/README.md

 ### `vimeo.showcasesShowcaseVideos.listInShowcase`<a id="vimeoshowcasesshowcasevideoslistinshowcase"></a>

-This endpoint returns every video belonging to the authenticated user that can be added to or removed from the specified showcase.
-The user must be the owner of the showcase.
+This method returns every video belonging to the authenticated user that can be added to or removed from the specified showcase.

 #### 🛠️ Usage<a id="🛠️-usage"></a>